How Canada's Political System Works

 Watch CSIS and NSICOP

-CSIS is Canada's main security intelligence agency—its public statements and leaked assessments significantly influence policy debates.
+CSIS is Canada's main security intelligence agency, and its public statements and leaked assessments significantly influence policy debates.
 NSICOP, as a cross-party parliamentarian oversight body, produces authoritative reports that often trigger policy discussions.

 Canada-China Economic Relations